ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/public/Readme.md

 With this our setup of Alerts is complete.

-Next we elaborate on how to add multiple emails in the action group.
+Below section describes the steps to add multiple emails in the action group.

 #### Adding multiple emails in action group